shipilev/ixy-java-perf/README.md

 UnsafeProblem1.test_static_final  avgt    9   6.355 ± 0.036  ns/op <--- this is what it should be doing
 ```

-The key to `Unsafe` performance is idiomatic use: the instance should be in `static final`.
+The key to `Unsafe` performance is idiomatic use: it relies heavily on the JIT compiler being able
-After that, the weakest (but not weaker) mode has to be chosen.
-But even if overly strong
-mode is chosen, `static final`-ing the `Unsafe` instance would enable some optimizations.
+to nuke down everything to the raw memory accesses.
+Part of that story is null-checking the `Unsafe` instance itself.
+When compiler is not sure about it, compiler would emit null-checks and then barrier coalescing would break.

 Sample perfasm for `test_final`: